Donald Trump's bond is set at $200,000 in Georgia case over efforts to overturn 2020 election

 Donald Trump's bond has been set at $200,000 in the Georgia case accusing the former president of illegally scheming to overturn his 2020 election loss, according to court papers filed Monday.

+A Trump spokesman did not immediately respond to a request for comment.
+A phone message seeking comment was also left for an attorney for the former president.

-Trump was charged last week in the case alongside allies who prosecutors say conspired to subvert the will of voters in a desperate bid to keep the Republican in the White House after he lost to Democrat Joe Biden.
+Trump was charged last week in the case alongside a slew of allies, who prosecutors say conspired to subvert the will of voters in a desperate bid to keep the Republican in the White House after he lost to Democrat Joe Biden.

+Trump has denied any wrongdoing, and he characterizes the case — and three others he is facing — as efforts to hurt his 2024 presidential campaign.

-Trump has denied any wrongdoing.
-He has been railing against the case since before he was indicted and singled out Georgia Gov. Brian Kemp, a Republican who rebuffed his efforts to overturn the election, by name in a social media post as recently as Monday morning.
+Trump has been railing against the Fulton County D.A. since before he was indicted, and he singled out Georgia Gov. Brian Kemp, a Republican who rebuffed his efforts to overturn the election, by name in a social media post Monday morning.

-Willis has proposed that arraignments for the defendants happen the week of Sept.
-5. and that the case go to trial in March.

 Bond was also set Monday for three lawyers who were indicted along with Trump.
 For each of them, the bond for the RICO charge was set at $20,000, with varying amounts for the other charges they face.
 John Eastman and Kenneth Chesebro each had a bond set at $100,000, while Ray Smith’s bond is $50,000.